Dick Purcell: Captain America serial

-Purcell was lucky enough to win the title role in the 1944 Republic serial film Captain America despite being a bit overweight.
-The story, which was loosely based on the comic book character Captain America, had Captain America, really District Attorney Grant Gardner, trying to thwart the plans of The Scarab, (museum curator Dr. Cyrus Maldor) and his diabolical attempts to acquire a pair of super weapon devices, the "Dynamic Vibrator" and "Electronic Firebolt".
+Purcell got the title role in the 1944 Republic serial film Captain America despite being somewhat overweight.
+The script was loosely based on the comic book character Captain America.
+The serial has Captain America, whose everyday identity is District Attorney Grant Gardner, thwarting the attempts of The Scarab, the villainous alter ego of museum curator Dr. Cyrus Maldor, to acquire a pair of super weapon devices, the "Dynamic Vibrator" and "Electronic Firebolt".

 The serial, which would go on to be box office success, would be Republic's most expensive to make but also its last one about a superhero.

 Personal life

 Purcell eloped to Las Vegas with the actress Ethelind Terry.
 The two married on March 3, 1942, only to divorce on August 26, 1942.

 Death

-Shortly after he completed the Captain America film serial, and just before its general release, Purcell collapsed in the locker room at a Hollywood country club in Los Angeles on 10 April 1944, shortly after playing a round of golf.
+Shortly after he completed the Captain America film serial, and just before its general release, Purcell collapsed and died in the locker room of a Hollywood country club on 10 April 1944, shortly after playing a round of golf.
 His remains were interred at Holy Cross Cemetery, Culver City.
-According to film historian Raymond Stedman, it was the strain of filming Captain America that was too much for his heart.
+Film historian Raymond Stedman speculated that the strain of filming Captain America was too much for his heart.